2015 SunCatcher V22RF Pontoon Boat (Unbiased Review)

 My pontoon boat came with an Alpine stereo pre-installed.
 I'm not exactly one to pump out loud music, but I do enjoy listening to some soft music while on the water.

 My favorite feature of the stereo is Bluetooth.
-Since I have all my music on my phone or on Pandora, I can just press play on my phone and it's instantly played on the boat's speakers.
-Works great and requires only a 30-second one-time setup for the Bluetooth (much better than the Bluetooth in my Honda).
-The speakers are a little weak for my preference.
+Since I have all my music on my phone or Pandora, I can just press play on my phone, which instantly plays on the boat's speakers.

 Again, I don't blast music at all, but the sound is a little hollow.
-It's certainly not bad and most people probably like it just fine, but I do like a full sound so I'd probably prefer to upgrade to a better speaker at some point.
+It's certainly not bad, and most people probably like it just fine, but I do like a full sound, so I'd probably prefer to upgrade to a better speaker at some point.
 The music sounds just as good as most car speakers do, so it'll be fine for most people.

 Seating